 Cleaning rooms in a rural caravan park in Katherine, Outback Australia, I was more content than I remember.
 Plenty of free time and surrounded by nature, I had all I needed despite earning very little.

-My job search in Darwin had turned into weeks of adventures and drunken nights out.
+My job search in Darwin had turned into weeks of adventures and raucous nights out.
 I’d been searching for rural work that would count towards my second year working holiday visa application.
 One of the criteria for applying is (bizarrely) three months of specified work in a rural location in industries such as agriculture and construction.
 Quite different from my usual office-based jobs!

 We weren’t far into our roadtrip of Outback Australia when I got an email response about a ‘farm hand’ role I’d applied for.
 It was on a rural cattle farm homestead in Katherine, a few hours south of Darwin.
 Which by chance wasn’t far from where we were at the time.
 Quite a coincidence given the size of the Northern Territory.